Bar Promotion Tips

 - Make Em Have Fun, Loser – Something important to keep in mind is that, even if your event “fails”, that is to say that not many people attend, you still have to make sure that everyone who does show up has a great time.
 This means going ahead with any prizing, draws and / or contests that you had lined up and doing whatever you can to ensure people leave happy.

-Number 5 is one of the harder points to accomplish.
+The last point is one of the harder ones to accomplish.
 It’s human nature to want to recoil from the public and wallow in our own self-pity and humiliation for organizing and throwing a party for which 10 people showed.

 Being the hardest, it’s also the most important.
 You are going to have bar promotions that fail – accept it now.
 No one remembers the failures anyway – just make sure you don’t do it often and that the people who attended your failures had a blast anyway.